-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Not only was he incredibly skillful but he would also fly into tackles.
 There’s a reason why Louis van Gaal nicknamed him ‘The Pitbull’.

 Davids ended his career with Barnet, strangely enough, in 2014.
-He was recently appointed as the head coach of Olhanense and made headlines after being sent off in his first match in charge of the Portuguese side.
+He was appointed as the head coach of Olhanense in 2021 and made headlines after being sent off in his first match in charge of the Portuguese side.

+He is currently assistant to Van Gaal in the Netherlands national team.

 Lilian Thuram